Source code for tradeexecutor.visual.grid_search

 from tradeexecutor.analysis.curve import CurveType, DEFAULT_BENCHMARK_COLOURS

-from tradeexecutor.analysis.grid_search import _get_hover_template
+from tradeexecutor.analysis.grid_search import _get_hover_template, order_grid_search_results_by_metric

 from tradeexecutor.analysis.multi_asset_benchmark import get_benchmark_data